renesas/ra-fsp-examples/example_projects/ek_ra8p1/trustzone/doc/readme.txt

 		  go to the next steps.
-   		- Set Trustzone secure/ non-secure boundaries: On RDPM, uncheck "Initialize device", select only "Set Trustzone secure/ non-secure boundaries" -> Select "Use Renesas Partition Data file" ->
+   		- Set Trustzone secure/ non-secure boundaries: On RDPM, uncheck "Initialize device", select only "Set Trustzone secure/ non-secure boundaries" -> Select "Use Renesas Partition Data file" -> Use "Browse" to select the .rpd file generated from the secure project (For "e2studio": e2studio\secure_project\Debug, for "Keil": keil\secure_project\Objects, and for "IAR": iar\secure_project\Debug\Exe), then click "Run".
-   a. e2studio: 0x32002430
-		  for Keil: keil\secure_project\Objects, and for IAR: iar\secure_project\Debug\Exe), then click "Run".
 If successful, go to the next steps.
 		- Only setting used for IAR project: The user can change setting in the Tools -> Option -> Stack -> Uncheck "Stack pointer(s) not valid until program reaches" option to ignore Stack Warning at launch.
 		- Launch the debug session from the non-secure project.
 	c) Open J-Link RTT Viewer to view the example project operation.

-Note:﻿
+Note:
 1) The user should view "Example Project for IP Protection" section of application note R11AN0467 on how to build and run a trustzone project via link: https://www.renesas.com/en/document/apn/security-design-arm-trustzone-using-cortex-m33